Glossary

 What is hook rate?

 Hook rate is the share of viewers who keep watching past the first few seconds of a video ad.
-It is usually defined as 3-second video views divided by impressions, expressed as a percentage.
+It is calculated as 3-second video views divided by impressions, expressed as a percentage.
 A high hook rate means the opening of the creative is doing its job - stopping the scroll and buying the chance to deliver the rest of the message.

 What is a good hook rate?